ABOUT THE PROJECT:

 The project team advocated for EOHHS/DMH to release a Request for Information (RFI) to current and prospective pediatric psychiatric inpatient providers to get feedback on models for developing specialty inpatient units.
 These units would include beds for children with co-occurring conditions including autism and other intellectual and developmental disabilities, substance use disorders, chronic medical conditions, and those who are seriously assaultive or dangerous.
 The RFI sought information about the staffing, models of care, site requirements, and reimbursement levels that would be necessary to develop and sustain these services.

-POLICY DEVELOPMENT AND ADVOCACY
+POLICY DEVELOPMENT & ADVOCACY

 Working with members of the project advisory committee, Health Law Advocates assessed avenues for potential legal action to address boarding in the following areas: